 - Shooting at 48MP: With this mode you will have pure shooting without software modifications.
 The generated files are huge, on average 30Mb!
 Of course the detail will be very high, but from what I could hardly see the photos will be sharp and in focus like the 12MP mode.
 I recommend it when the subject is not close and could serve an important crop.

-- Portrait shooting: this mode uses the second cam and will allow you, in post-gallery production, to modify the focal aperture so as to focus the whole photo or blur everything except the subject in the foreground.
+- Portrait shooting: this mode takes advantage of the second cam and will allow you, in post-gallery production, to modify the focal aperture so as to focus the whole photo or blur everything except the subject in the foreground.
 In addition to the focal length, other nice effects can be applied: trails of light and studio lighting (I'll give you some examples below).
 These modes are not present in the “portrait” shot with the selfie cam.
 Studio lighting effects will only be available to people as subjects.

 - Night mode: for photos with little light from good results, not to levels of that present on Huawei devices but certainly appreciable.
 Recommended for evening shots outdoors or indoors with poor lighting.
 I also tested the Gcam for this mode and the results are obvious: with the stock camera it tends to warm shades while the gcam is cold shades.
 Both give good results, it will be up to you to choose according to your tastes.
 It seems to me that the colors closest to the real scene are those of the stock room.
 I remind you that the Gcam can be installed without even having to root the device.